 8 hours is by far our most popular package!
 This is because most of our clients choose a venue where the whole wedding day can be in one place, like our favorite South Florida and Central Florida estate venues, which cuts down on travel time that would add hours to the timeline.

-8 hours is typically the minimum amount of time you’ll need to capture everything from the getting ready and details in the morning until about 30 minutes of dancing!
+8 hours is typically the minimum amount of time you’ll need to capture everything, starting from the getting ready and details in the morning, and ending with about 30 minutes of dancing!

 Note: Many of our clients will initially book us for 8 hours and then upgrade to 9 later.
 This is because almost all of our couples end up deciding to do a first look, and realize they want to expand the timeline a little bit to really enjoy those pre-ceremony moments!
 First looks make your wedding day feel more relaxed, give your partner two chances to cry at how gorgeous you look instead of just one, and so much more!